Portage la Prairie

-Portage la Prairie (/ˈpɔːrtᵻdʒ lə ˈprɛəri/) is a small city in the Central Plains Region of Manitoba, Canada.
+Portage la Prairie (/ˈpɔːrdᵻdʒ lə ˈprɛəri/) is a small city in the Central Plains Region of Manitoba, Canada.
 In 2016, the population was 13,304 and the land area was 24.68 km2.

 Portage la Prairie is approximately 75 km west of Winnipeg, alongside the Trans-Canada Highway (exactly halfway between the provincial boundaries of Saskatchewan and Ontario).
 It sits on the Assiniboine River, which flooded the town persistently until a diversion channel north to Lake Manitoba (the Portage Diversion) was built to divert the flood waters.
 The city is surrounded by the Rural Municipality of Portage la Prairie.

 According to Environment Canada, Portage la Prairie has the most sunny days during the warm months in Canada.
 It is the administrative headquarters of the Dakota Tipi First Nations reserve.

 History

 Pre-colonial era

 Long before European settlers arrived in the mid-1800s, the Portage la Prairie area was first inhabited by several Indigenous nations (including the Anishinaabe/Ojibwe, Cree, and Dakota/Sioux peoples) at various times across millennia.

-Though anthropological evidence suggests the emergence of pre-historic plains cultures in southwestern Manitoba as early as 12,000 years ago, inhabitable grasslands and human activity likely never emerged around present-day Portage la Prairie until the receding of Lake Agassiz 8,000–10,000 years ago.
+Though anthropological evidence suggests the emergence of pre-historic plains cultures in southwestern Manitoba as early as 12,000 years ago, habitable grasslands and human activity likely never emerged around present-day Portage la Prairie until the receding of Lake Agassiz 8,000–10,000 years ago.

 Fur trade

 Legend has it that coureurs des bois Pierre-Esprit Radisson and Médard des Groseilliers—both instrumental in the founding of the Hudson's Bay Company—may have been the first Europeans to visit the area as early as the mid-17th century.
 The name "Portage la Prairie", perhaps coined by these early explorers, is derived from the French word portage, which means to carry a canoe overland between waterways, in this case over "the prairie".
 This particular "portage" route, used by Indigenous peoples even before the global Fur Trade, ran for 25 kilometres between the Assiniboine River and Lake Manitoba.

 In September 1738, after the Assiniboine River fur trade had extended into Western Canada, Pierre Gaultier de Varennes, sieur de La Vérendrye (a French-Canadian explorer and fur trader) built Fort La Reine north of the Assiniboine River.
 The fort served primarily as a French fur trading post, while also providing the explorers with a "home" operating base from which they would explore other parts of central Manitoba and western North America.
-The fort ceased operations after burning to the ground in 1759, toward the end of the French reign over the unsettled West.
+The fort ceased operations after burning to the ground in 1759, toward the end of New France.
 During intermittent periods between the years 1794 and 1913, both the Northwest Company and Hudson's Bay Company had successfully established and operated trading posts in the area (the two entities amalgamated in 1821).